Omen7/comics/README.md

 - comics:*play()*
     - Starts the comic animation.

+### Usage
+---

+General considerations for using particle or sound events are as follows.
+* **For particles:** If they're going to be used on a loopable frame, make sure a DESPAWN even is triggered at the end of each animation.
+* **For sounds:** Sound events shouldn't be triggered on loopable frames, otherwise user experience might be compromised.

 ### Installation
 ---
 Make sure the reference to this repository is included on your *bower.json* file: